LirokWid/Arducrypte/README.md

-# Arducrypte
+# Arducrypte led controler
-Web page for controling WS2812b leds
+Web page and program for controling WS2812b leds using the FastLED library

 This project was made for an ESP32 using PlatformIO as compiler and programer and WebStorm for the web page developpment